Sketchplanations

 Explaining one thing a week in a sketch

-Umbrellas and Funnels illustration: On the left, the effective manager uses an umbrella to shield their team from a downpour of tasks and requests coming from all directions.
+Umbrella and Funnel management style example explained: Todd Jackson's shit umbrella or shit funnel metaphor shown with on the left, the effective manager uses an umbrella to shield their team from a downpour of tasks and requests coming from all directions.
 This sheltered team are focussed and productive and celebrate their achievements.
 On the right, in place of the umbrella, the less effective manager uses a funnel as a catch-all, showering their team with actions, sending the team members running scared.

 Umbrellas and funnels

-All of us want autonomy to choose our own actions but none of us want to be overwhelmed.
+All of us want autonomy to choose our own actions, but none of us want to be overwhelmed.

 Be the umbrella.